cxn03651/write_xlsx/shape.md

     # Insert the shape into the worksheet.
     worksheet.insert_shape( 'E2', shape )

-Using the cell location and the $x and $y cell offsets it is possible to position a shape anywhere on the canvas of a worksheet.
+Using the cell location and the `x` and `y` cell offsets it is possible to position a shape anywhere on the canvas of a worksheet.

 A more detailed explanation of the `insert_shape()` method is given